-Some long term conditions can put your employees out of action for weeks, or even months.
+Some long term sickness conditions can put your employees out of action for weeks, or even months.
 This costs UK businesses nearly £30 billion every year.

-This is your essential guide to long term sickness and HR.
-First we’ll help you understand the issues surrounding this form of absence, before offering some tips on how you can fortify your business against serious disruption.
+We’ll help you understand the issues surrounding this form of absence, before offering some tips on how you can fortify your business against serious disruption.

 Long term sickness is one of those concepts that means slightly different things to different people.